Air fryers have surged in popularity the past couple of years, so let’s talk air fryers!

 You know that smell that actually impregnates your clothes, so you can throw them in the laundry after deep frying.
 Or your hair?

 Air fryers come equipped with filters that ensure the air that is released from the fryer is clean.

 Clean up?
 You know how deep fryers get covered in grease when used?
 Not to mention your counter-top?
-You’ll get no splattering of fat on your fryer or your counter-top.
+With air frying, you’ll get no splattering of fat on your fryer or your counter-top.

 Air fryers have non stick parts that can be cleaned easily by soaking the removable parts in soapy water.
 Please refer to your air fryer manual for instructions on how to clean your air fryer.